 Hikers are rewarded for their efforts with stunning 360-degree views from atop the peak.
-The summits and ridges ringing the Marshall Basin, the Savage Creek Valley, Ingram Basin and Bridal Veil Basin are on display.
+Here stunning views extend to the summits and ridges ringing the Marshall Basin, the Savage Creek Valley, Ingram Basin and Bridal Veil Basin.
 In the distance are the high peaks of the Mount Sneffels and Lizard Head Wildernesses.
 Telluride lies cradled in the valley to the west while the ruins of the Tom Boy Mine are visible at the base of the peak’s north slopes.

-This trail is not recommended for anyone with a fear of heights and discomfort when climbing steep trails to dizzying heights.
+This trail is not recommended for anyone with a fear of heights or any discomfort when climbing steep trails to dizzying heights.
 A 4WD is recommended for reach the trailhead at the top of the Bridal Veil road.
 Check at the Telluride Visitor Center for current road conditions.

 Buy the Book